≪ Go to our review of Stick Vacuums

 Bottom line: The Shark Navigator Freestyle is an excellent value, offering a solid performance at a fraction of the price of the top models

-While this model didn't take home the top score of the test, the Shark Navigator scored near the top of the pack and cost significantly less than all of the models that beat it, earning it our Best Buy award.
+While this model didn't take home the top score of the test, the Shark Navigator scored near the top of the pack and cost significantly less than most of the models that beat it.
 It does well at cleaning all types of floors, though concessions were made to its convenience and ease of use to keep the cost down.
 For those searching for a solid stick vacuum and don't want to break the bank, you can't go wrong with the Shark Navigator.

 RELATED REVIEW: The Best Stick Vacuums of 2017